deaconn-net/react-form-with-dynamic-fields-and-formik/README.md

 ![Test Preview 02](https://raw.githubusercontent.com/deaconn-net/react-form-with-dynamic-fields-and-formik/main/images/testpreview02.png)

 ### Clicking The "Add People" Button
 If you click the "Add People" submit button at the bottom and have some people added to your list, you should see an array outputted in the web developer console.
-You can normally access the web developer console using `F12`, but this depends on what web browser you're using.
+You can normally access the web developer console using the `F12` button, but this depends on what web browser you're using.

 ![Test Preview 03](https://raw.githubusercontent.com/deaconn-net/react-form-with-dynamic-fields-and-formik/main/images/testpreview03.png)